01. The Problem: Context Contamination

 02. Solution: The 4 Essential Jars

 To regain balance, we recommend creating four distinct Jars, each with a specific emotional purpose: 1. **The Romantic Jar (Couples)**: This is sacred ground.
 It only contains fun, connecting activities.
-No chores, no 'taxes,' no obligations.
+No obligations, no logistics.
 When you open this jar, you know you are choosing joy.
-2. **The Admin Jar (Household)**: This is for the business of life.
-Use 'Allocation Mode' here to fairly distribute chores like 'Clean the Kitchen' or 'Pay Bills.'
-It keeps the necessary work visible but contained.
+2. **The Adventure Jar (Exploration)**: This is for trying new things.
+Fill it with restaurants, escape rooms, day trips, and activities you've been meaning to try.
+Use the AI Concierge to discover hidden gems near you.
 3. **The Solo Jar (Self)**: Often neglected, this jar is for YOU.
 Fill it with books you want to read, hobbies you want to practice, or self-care rituals.
 It's a reminder that you are an individual outside of your relationships.
 4. **The Social Jar (Community)**: For your wider circle.
 Use this for 'Board Game Nights,' 'Bar Crawls,' or 'Group Hikes.'
 Share the invite link with your friends so they can add ideas too.
 You can also **Gift a Copy** of your curated social jar to other groups!
 When indecision strikes, use **Voting Mode** to let the squad pick the next activity democratically.

 03. Advanced Strategy: The Sunday Workflow